klesun-productions/klesun-productions.github.io/entry/public_personal/senior_fullstack_questions.md

 - What are the advantages of strict=true parameter in tsconfig?
   - Without strict=true you lose a lot of type safety: implicit any in functions does not get reported and null checks are not enforced.

-- How do you make class implement an interface in typescript?
+- How do you make a class implement an interface in typescript?
   - You can explicitly add "implements IInterfaceName", but that is not mandatory: in typescript any object that has all fields described in the interface will implicitly considered valid implementation of that interface.

 - Do types exist at runtime.